 Net Profit Margin

 Net Profit Margin shows a company’s profit compared to its revenue.
-You can calculate this metric as a percentage and it indicates how much profit a company makes per dollar earned.
+Calculating this metric as a percentage indicates how much profit a company makes per dollar earned.
 This is one of the most important financial KPIs as it shows the company’s overall profitability and whether it can grow in the long term.

 Gross Profit Margin